lizmstanley/cbc_utils/cbc-results/data-entry/README.md

 It's error-prone and time-consuming.
 I have gotten to the point of being so annoyed by it all, that I am going to automate the whole thing to make my life easier, and if you are reading this, hopefully yours too.

-Since here in MN not only do we have to enter data into the Audubon CBC website, but also into the [Minnesota Ornithologists' Union (MOU) website](https://moumn.org/CBC/, I plan to implement Puppeteer for both.
+Since here in MN not only do we have to enter data into the [Audubon CBC website](https://netapp.audubon.org/aap/application/cbc), but also into the [Minnesota Ornithologists' Union (MOU) website](https://moumn.org/CBC/), I plan to implement Puppeteer for both.
 Neither site provides an API or a way to upload CSV files, so scraping the website is a workaround to automate the data entry process.
 Both sites are rather dated, and unsophisticated in their auth/security (thankfully) which makes this somewhat easy to do.

 These tools are written in TypeScript and run on Node.js.
-The main reason for that is to use Puppeteer, which is a well known web scraping library.
+The main reason for that is to use [Puppeteer](https://pptr.dev/), which is a well known web scraping library.
 This way we can programmatically access the websites, login, and enter data.

 ## Setup